vdloo/android-x86-64-vagrant/README.md

 ```

 Go get some coffee, this takes a while the first run (approx 20 min).

+Note: keep an eye on the VirtualBox GUI.
+The key-stroke sending process can be flaky, sometimes keys get stuck.
+If that happens abort the process and try again because otherwise packer will just be trashing around some random menu screen for 15 minutes.

 ## Creating the base box